Hubs-Foundation/hubs-docs/docs/faq.md

 [Scaleway](https://www.scaleway.com/en/transactional-email-tem/) has a free plan for 300 emails per month and is the one we ended up going with because it generally aligns with our purpose.

-[Mailgun](https://www.mailgun.com/pricing/) has a free plan which allows sending up to 100 emails per day.<br>
+[Mailgun](https://www.mailgun.com/pricing/) has a free plan which allows sending up to 100 emails per day.<br/>
 Note: You can also setup inbound "routes" for your Hubs domain, which can be forwarded to another email address.

 ### I need more than 300 emails per month.